yanivohayon8/2D_puzzle_springs_assembler/README.md

 ### `/v1/reconstructions`

 #### Description
-This endpoint performs a reconstruction for the given pieces using the given pairs of vertices matching.
-The http request parameters determine the reconstruction parameters while the request body describe the matching pieces.
+This endpoint performs a reconstruction for the given pieces and matings.
+The http request parameters depicts the reconstruction parameters while the request body provide the information about the pieces and the matings.

 #### HTTP Method
 `POST`